RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/workers_staircase.md

 As many machines as could fit, inside a building kept hot and humid for the best conditions for working cotton.
 As many staff as could work the machines at the least possible cost, working the longest hours possible.
 As little money spent on the welfare of workers as possible.
 Best to employ children.
-Workers were barely able to earn enough to feed and clothe themselves.

 ### What was it like?
 It was unbearably hot and deafeningly noisy.